End-to-end encryption: Audio and video conferencing

 Signal and WhatsApp use end-to-end encryption for audio and video calls.
-Since 2020, Signal has also supported end-to-encrypted video calls.
-In 2024, Discord added end-to-end encryption for audio and video calls, voice channels, and certain live streams.
-However, they had no plans to implement E2EE for messages.
+Since 2017, Signal has supported end-to-end encrypted one-to-one video calls.
+Since 2020, Signal has supported end-to-end encrypted group video calls.
+In 2024, Discord introduced end-to-end encryption for audio and video calls, voice channels and certain live streams.
+As of March 2026, this encryption became mandatory by default for every voice and video call on the platform—including calls in direct messages, group calls, voice channels and Go Live streams—except for Stage channels, with no opt-in required from users.
+The rollout used Discord's open-source DAVE protocol, which the company stated had been extended across desktop, mobile, web browsers, gaming consoles and its Social SDK.
+Discord has stated it has no current plans to extend end-to-end encryption to text messages.

-In 2020, after inquiring Keybase, Zoom announced end-to-end encryption would be limited to paid accounts.
+In 2020, after acquiring Keybase, Zoom announced end-to-end encryption would be limited to paid accounts.
 Following criticism from human rights advocates, Zoom extended the feature to all users with accounts.
-In 2021, Zoom settled an $85M class action lawsuit over past misrepresentation about end-to-end encryption.
+In 2021, Zoom settled an $85 million class action lawsuit over past misrepresentation about end-to-end encryption.
 The FTC confirmed Zoom previously retained access to meeting keys.

 Other uses

 Some encrypted backup and file sharing services provide client-side encryption.
-Nextcloud, MEGA, and Cryptpad offer end-to-end encryption of shared files.
+Nextcloud and Mega offer end-to-end encryption of shared files.

 The term "end-to-end encryption" is sometimes incorrectly used to describe client-side encryption.

 Some non-E2EE systems, such as Lavabit and Hushmail, have described themselves as offering "end-to-end" encryption when they did not.